PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 Rather than continuing to dredge through the boring stuff we'll let ourselves have some fun with Python and make a game!

-Originally this was not part of the course as I wanted to make this course as short as possible by only covering the stuff you need to know and not "wasting" time on fun stuff, but hey, thats no fun! :P

 Pyxel is a game engine that uses Python for scripting (Unreal Engine and Unity are examples of a game engine).
-In Pyxel everything is in pixels!

 The best part is that Pyxel runs inside of Replit!

-Here are some useful references:
-- pyxel tutorial and documentation (aka, notes / guides on how to use pyxel) https://pypi.org/project/pyxel/
-- pyxel game engine code https://github.com/kitao/pyxel

 # Pyxel Game Engine
-Now lets learn the basics of making a game with Python!

-Here we will teach you the basics of making a game with Pyxel, and then afterwards in the Tutorials there will be tutorials on how to make different types of games using what you learn from this!
-This way you can have different options depending on the type of game you want to make!

 Create a new repl.
 Select "Pyxel" (a Python "framework" for making games).
 Name the project "hideous basic game" (you can honestly call it whatever you want).

 Now add the following code.